Skip to content

 009 Instrumentation, Tracing, Performance Trace event model, listener API, structured error contract, per-frame :on-error policy mechanism, forward-compat with 10x / re-frame-pair.

-010 Schemas (CLJS reference) Malli-based schemas via :spec; path-based app-db schemas via reg-app-schema; validation timing, dev-vs-prod elision.
+010 Schemas (CLJS reference) Malli-based schemas via :schema; path-based app-db schemas via reg-app-schema; validation timing, dev-vs-prod elision.
 Schemas are opt-in at the pattern level.

 011 SSR & Hydration Server frame lifecycle (per-request), pure hiccup → HTML emitter (JVM-runnable), :platforms metadata, :rf/hydrate event, hydration-mismatch detection.